 These sprays usually have a range of 7-10 feet, and can mean the difference during a close encounter.
 The spray creates a very strong stinging sensation especially for bears and their heightened olfactory senses.

 If you bother to bring spray it’s important to have it ready to bear at a moment’s notice.
 Keeping it lodged deep within your pack is definitely a bad idea.
 Your best option is to holster it at your side.
 Also reading instructions before going out is a must.
 You will not have the time to read that piece of paper as a bear comes charging at you.
+To find out how to choose the best bear pepper sprays to guide you, check our earlier article on this topic.

 Some parks will rent these sprays out.
 Alternatively, should you wish to make a purchase, they cost in the range of $50 a canister.
-These sprays are legal throughout the United States but they are illegal when acquired through a non-licensed pharmacist or if purchased with intent to use on a person (in Canada anyway)
+These sprays are legal throughout the United States but they are illegal when acquired through a non-licensed pharmacist or if purchased with intent to use on a person (in Canada anyway).

 As mentioned earlier, this may not be such a good idea as a bear coming at you will do so at full-speed.
 That’s 400-700lbs of muscle, meat, claws, and teeth barreling at you at speeds up to 40mph.
 It’s not a very exciting prospect.
+Check out our piece on the best pump shotgun to help you protect yourself from these predators.

 Taking into consideration the massive size and thick skeleton bears tend to have, light firearms will generally not do the job of stopping it.
 And that’s something you can have the luxury of thinking about only in the case when you manage to land a bullet on the bear.